-Under Kenya’s devolved system of government, counties are the main purchasers of primary health care services.
-They control the bulk of government funds for primary health care delivery through public facilities.
+Under Kenya’s devolved system of government, counties control the bulk of government funds for primary health care delivery through public facilities.
 They also determine whether public facilities can retain and spend any funds they collect from user fees or reimbursements from the National Hospital Insurance Fund (NHIF), the country’s social health insurance agency.
-Against this backdrop, ThinkWell and learning partner KEMRI Wellcome Trust are collaborating with the Ministry of Health, the Council of Governors, and the three county governments of Isiolo, Kilifi, and Makueni to improve how county governments purchase primary health care – especially family planning and maternal, newborn and child health services.
-For more information, view our Kenya overview presentation and one pager.
-To see how our SP4PHC team in Kenya has helped its government respond to Covid-19, view our Covid-19 response page.
+Against this backdrop, ThinkWell and learning partner KEMRI Wellcome Trust are working with the county governments of Isiolo, Kakamega, Kilifi, and Makueni to improve purchasing arrangements for primary health care services, especially family planning and maternal, newborn, and child health services.
+The team is also supporting the National Government shepherd health financing reforms for making progress toward universal health coverage (UHC) in the country, including tracking its implementation on the ground in real-time.

 SP4PHC has four key strategies to strengthen primary health care access and quality in Kenya.

 SP4PHC is supporting counties to explore how their purchasing policies and practices create incentives and disincentives for public sector facilities to deliver priority primary health care services, especially under the Linda Mama free maternity scheme.
 SP4PHC is collaborating with the county departments of health in Isiolo, Kakamega, Kilifi, and Makueni counties to introduce public financial management reforms to increase facility autonomy and to enable public facilities to participate in Linda Mama.